omihasan1307/kina-becha/README.md

 ## Installation

-You can clone the project from git hub and install it with npm . here is my github : https://github.com/omihasan1307/kina-becha
+You can clone the project from git hub and install it with npm .

+Here is my github : https://github.com/omihasan1307/kina-becha